 Regarding the bicycle itself, it is always more convenient to take your own.
 My previous articles concerning taking your own bike on the train or using a bike sharing system might also help you.
 However, if none of these is an option for you, you can rent one of the bicycles available on the spot.
 In 2016, renting a standard bike will cost you 14€, while a tandem is 22€ for the whole afternoon.
 There are also electric bikes available, for 34€.
 But note these bikes, regardless of their type, can be fully booked and thus unavailable if you count on renting one right away.
 Consider booking and paying your bike in advance.
 Not only will you be sure to have a pair of wheels to ride, but it will also cost you a few bucks less.
 To make a reservation and ask for more information, simply call Mr. Bernard Gabriel at 0479 12 33 58.
 The payment can be made to his Belgian account number BE69 0011 2312 2378.

-The 2016 season of Le beau vélo de RAVeL kicks off this Saturday, 25 June.
-There is one stage scheduled every other Saturday, until 10 September, while the final stage traditionally takes place in Brussels, on the Car-Free Sunday (18 September this year).
+The 2017 season of Le beau vélo de RAVeL kicks off Saturday, 24 June.
+There is one stage scheduled every other Saturday, until 9 September, while the final stage traditionally takes place in Brussels, on the Car-Free Sunday (17 September this year).

-Here is the list of the places where this year’s stages take place:
+Here is the list of the places where 2017’s stages take place: